This website uses affiliate links which may earn a commission at no additional cost to you. As an Amazon Associate I earn from qualifying purchases.

 Looking across the ocean, the sky danced in multicolour for what seemed like an eternity.
 I could see why she had lost track of time.
 This is home to some of the best sunsets I have ever seen, and the free performance is nightly.

-The three Gili Islands, which people assume are an extension of (or an escape from) Bali, are a little slice of picture perfect paradise.
-Surrounded by crystal clear coral waters and beautiful beaches they come served up with snorkelling, scuba, parties, turtles and the odd methanol poisoning.
-Time seems to stand still here and each day rolls into the next.
+Surrounded by crystal clear coral waters and beautiful beaches, they come served up with snorkelling, scuba, parties, turtles and the odd methanol poisoning.
+Time seems to stand still here, and each day rolls into the next.
 Once you’ve finished exploring all the things to do in Lombok, the large island that is a gateway to the Gili’s, it’s time to head over to paradise.

-After three visits I sussed out the perfect place on the three for me to settle into for a week and completely switch off.
+After three visits, I sussed out the perfect place on the three for me to settle into for a week and completely switch off.
 Gili translates to small islands, which makes hopping between the three relatively simple.
-But the important question, which Gili Island is best for you?
+But after you’ve worked out how to get to Gili Islands, the next most important question is, which Gili Island is best for you?

 Gili Trawangan – The best for choice